If you’re buying a home, there are few mortgage programs better than FHA and USDA loans.

 USDA Home Loans

-In order to be eligible for a rural development loan you must buy a property located in an eligible rural location.
+To be eligible for a rural development loan, you must buy a property located in an eligible rural location.

 One of the greatest benefits of USDA loans is that they do not require a down payment.
 You’re able to finance 100% of the purchase price of the home.